 Planning ahead financially for the possibility of long-term care can make any transition go a little smoother.
 Of course, sometimes we forget to plan until we are faced with major life or health changes.
 Regardless of the circumstances, you have several possibilities that can help pay if and when it’s time for a nursing home.

-Medicare generally does not pay for long-term care.
-However, it is possible to use Medicare for costs associated with some types of medically necessary care received in nursing homes.
+Medicare notoriously does not pay for long-term care.
+However, it is possible to use Medicare for costs associated with some types of medically necessary care received within nursing homes.

 In limited circumstances, Medicare will pay for nursing home costs in full if a doctor recommends a short-term stay in a facility for medically necessary treatment.